aaronstanek/UniversalCalendar/Julian.md

 Correlation with Gregorian Calendar established by:
 - https://en.wikipedia.org/wiki/Julian_calendar

-Alternative numberings
+Numberings
+- default
-- berber (counts from 950 BC)
+- berber (counts from 950 BCE)
-- byzantine (counts from 5509 BC) (new year starts on 1 Sep)
+- byzantine (counts from 5509 BCE) (new year starts on 1 Sep)
 - year starting on March 1 (march1)
 - year starting on March 25 (march25)
 - year starting on December 25 (december25)